- User Since

 automatic works as designed.

-The option is on the limb.
-Just switch from automatic to the axis you want. default is X.
+The option is on the limb's first bone in the metarig.
+Just select it (upper_arm.L i guess) in pose mode and switch from automatic to the axis you want.
+Default is X. Then you have to take care of bone rolls though.

 Jun 23 2017